Medicare Advantage in 2022: Premiums, Out-of-Pocket Limits, Cost Sharing, Supplemental Benefits, Prior Authorization, and Star Ratings

 The average out-of-pocket limit for in-network services has generally trended down from 2017, and the average in-network limit decreased from $5,091 in 2021 to $4,972 in 2022.
 The average combined in- and out-of-network limit for PPOs slightly increased from $9,208 in 2021 to $9,245 in 2022.

-About half of all Medicare Advantage enrollees would incur higher costs than beneficiaries in traditional Medicare for a 7-day hospital stay
+About half of all Medicare Advantage enrollees would incur higher costs than beneficiaries in traditional Medicare for a 7-day hospital stay or longer

 Medicare Advantage plans have the flexibility to modify cost sharing for most services, subject to limitations.
 Total Medicare Advantage cost sharing for Part A and B services cannot exceed cost sharing for those services in traditional Medicare on an actuarially equivalent basis.
 Further, Medicare Advantage plans may not charge enrollees higher cost sharing than under traditional Medicare for certain specific services, including chemotherapy, skilled nursing facility (SNF) care, and renal dialysis services.

 Medicare Advantage plans also have the flexibility to reduce cost sharing for Part A and B benefits, and may use rebate dollars to do so.
 According to MedPAC, in 2022, about 43 percent of rebate dollars (or $840 per enrollee anually) were used to lower cost sharing for Medicare services.